The Best Things to Do in Fishtown

 It’s always Octoberfest at Frankford Hall

 No one in Philly recreates the Oktoberfest atmosphere quite like Frankford Hall.
-With a stein in one hand and a beer cheese coated pretzel in the other, you can enjoy the open-air beer garden with friends.
-After a drink or two, stumble over to the game area where you can challenge onlookers to a game of ping pong or just sit back and watch.
+With a stein in one hand and a beer cheese-coated pretzel in the other, you can enjoy the open-air beer garden with friends.
+After a drink or two, stumble over to the game area to challenge onlookers to a game of ping pong or just sit back and watch.

-With tree-strung twinkly lights, picnic tables, fire pits, Frankford Hall is the quintessential spot for a late spring happy hour drink.
+With tree-strung twinkly lights, picnic tables, and fire pits, Frankford Hall is the quintessential spot for a happy hour drink.
 Don’t let weather deter you, though!
-Frankford Hall also offers indoor bar seating and expansive party packages if you decide to plan an event.
+There is also indoor bar seating.

 Dine at a destination restaurant

-Suraya is a number one pick for Fishtowners and tourists alike.
-Not only are the middle eastern dishes like fatteh and the kafta kebab plate mouth-wateringly delicious and award-winning, but the atmosphere of the restaurant is unbeatable.
-Choose to sit in the marketplace café, dining room, or on a barstool right in the thick of all the action.
+Suraya is is our top pick in the neighborhood.
+Not only are the Middle Eastern dishes like fatteh and kafta kebabs unforgettable, but the atmosphere of the restaurant is unbeatable.
+Sit in the marketplace café, dining room, courtyard, or on a barstool right in the thick of all the action.
+Wherever you sit, order the Taste of Suraya to try many of the standout dishes.

-Fishtown is a thrifting hotspot and some of the best thrift stores in Philadelphia are located here.
+Fishtown is a thrifting hot spot and some of the best thrift stores in Philadelphia are located here.
 Small but packed full of goodies, Circle Thrift is worth checking out.
 Circle has great deals, including 50% off for the tag color of the day.
-Looking for some thrifted furniture or some vintage home decor?
-Try Jinxed.
+For thrifted furniture or vintage home decor, Jinxed is our pick.
 Along with a great selection of clothing, their antique home goods section is impressive.
+Prices are remarkably good given the caliber of what they sell.

 Catch a show at Johnny Brenda’s